In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment property as a tax deduction.

 - Making alterations to the property

-- A number of deductions you can claim depend on the type of construction and the date the construction commenced on the property.
+- Several deductions you can claim depend on the type of construction and the date the building commenced on the property.

 What Can be Claimed As A Capital Work Allowance?